The Global FlyFisher

 Cold Weather Man

 First of all I'm a cold weather guy.
-Yes, I think I have come to the conclusion that I actually prefer fishing under chilly circumstances rather than on hot sunny days.
-In the summer I never fish in daylight and I enjoy fishing during the winter.
+Yes, I think I have come to the conclusion that I actually prefer fishing in chilly conditions rather than on hot sunny days.
+In the summer I like fishing at night and I enjoy fishing during the winter.

 The second reason for preferring November is the International Fly Tiers Symposium 1997 which takes place... you guessed it; in November.